-Moravian College's teacher certification programs are field-based to provide as much pre-service teaching experience as possible.
+Moravian University's teacher certification programs are field-based to provide as much pre-service teaching experience as possible.
 The purpose of the field experience is to provide students with sequentially appropriate classroom experiences at each level of their coursework.
 These experiences are meant to assist the student in determining whether teaching is an appropriate career choice.
-At Moravian College, stages 1 & 2 field experiences often start during the second semester of the freshman year.
+At Moravian University, stages 1 & 2 field experiences often start during the second semester of the freshman year.
 Stage 3, a pre-student teaching experience, happens in the junior or senior year, with stage 4 full-time student teaching in the senior year, usually in the spring semester.

 All field experience placements are individually made by our Director of Field Experience in collaboration with education professors.
 These experiences are directly related to coursework and give students the opportunity to learn educational theories and apply them in the classroom.
 Our cooperating teachers for field experiences hold appropriate certification and are selected for their willingness and ability to mentor, their excellence in teaching, their knowledge of teaching practice and their devotion to the teaching profession.
 This is how we ensure each stage of field experience provides a valuable opportunity for students.

 The first level in the field-experience continuum is an opportunity for the student to become familiar with classroom teaching and responsibilities under extensive support and direction.
 The student is required to complete a minimum of 40 hours for each experience.
 This experience is the field component for the following courses:

 - Education 130 Student Development and Instructional Design.
 Required for all art, music, middle level (grades 4-8), world language (K-12), and secondary education candidates.

 - Education 160 Culture, Community, and Diversity: Introduction to Critical Pedagogy.
 Required for all education certification candidates.